Kirkton of Durris

 Kirkton of Durris is a hamlet in the Kincardine and Mearns area of Aberdeenshire, Scotland.

+Structures

 Historic structures in the vicinity include Maryculter House, Durris House and Muchalls Castle.

+History

 A short history of the parish of Durris was written in 2019: The Parish of Durris: some historical sketches.
 239pp.
 ISBN 978-1-5272-3732-2.
 The author was Robin Jackson.

 The book contains the following chapters: 1.
 Early history; 2.
 Religious history of Durris; 3.
 Statistical accounts; 4.
 Life in a rural parish: Part one; 5.
 Life in a rural parish: Part two; 6.
 A Durris kirk mystery; 7.
 Durris House; 8.
 Lairds and proprietors of Durris; 9.
 The Milne family of Durris; 10.
 Conclusion.